 Using social media platforms is way more affordable than radio, television, or newspaper ads.
 If don’t correctly, your ROI (return on investment) will more than make up for the time and cost that you spend on your social media.
 It is recommended that you spend at least 6 hours each week on your platform of choice to see the benefits.

 Search Engine Optimization and Better Ranking

 It’s a term that we all hear.
 SEO is important.
 There are huge debates over how it works and if it’s even effective.
 Updating your blog regularly, using appropriate meta tags, and links and interaction on you social media accounts.
 They all are part of the formula that Google uses to rank your site.
 Neglecting to have a presence on social media is just making your job of getting your information or product in front of your audience harder.

 Customer’s Likes and Wants

 If you are interacting with your audience then they will share ideas that they like with you or services and products they want to see you offer.
 You just never know where you might get your next “big idea”.
 It could be from one of your loyal followers that found you on social media!!
 This is your platform to find out what they are loving, and what they are hating.
 Then you can make adjustments as needed.

 Hopefully, you have a better understanding of why you should be out there on at least two social media platforms.
 If you still feel like social media marketing just isn’t your thing, then I’m here to help.
-I’ll take care of it for you:
+Post your questions below in the comments 🙂

 What social media platforms are you already utilizing?
 Which ones scare you or feel overwhelming?